zwj1archer/CPB/README.md

  Thank you.

- #Not：the code is as a Encode Zip, you can send a mail to us (zhouwenjun@hce.ist.hokudai.ac.jp) to get the password.
+ #Note：the code is as a Encode Zip, you can send a mail to us (zhouwenjun@hce.ist.hokudai.ac.jp) to get the password.

  Aug.10,2018